 Short-form content is generally defined as content with less than 1,000 words.

 Due to their limited word count, most short-form pieces provide a general overview of their subject, in contrast to longer articles that discuss topics in greater depth.
 Standalone tweets and other similarly brief social media posts are examples of short-form content, although you can also find short-form blog posts of 300-600 words.

 1. Quick Consumption

-This is especially true if those posts are optimized for skimming and scanning with clear headings, short sentences, short paragraphs, and so on.
+Short-form content creators can optimize their work for further skimmability by using clear headings, short sentences and paragraphs, bullet points, and so on.
 These help readers quickly locate the points most interesting and relevant to them if they do not wish to read a post in its entirety.